 At UNH Law, Katie was Daniel Webster Scholar, a Rudman-Peterson Fellow, and a Senior Editor for the UNH Law Review.
 Katie served as a Teaching Assistant for both the Daniel Webster Scholar Honors’ Pretrial Advocacy course, and the Daniel Webster Scholar Honors’ Dispute Resolution course.
 Katie’s peers elected her as the President of the Student Bar Association, and she also served as the President of the Women’s Law Student Association.
 Katie volunteered for the U.S. District Court of N.H.’s educational outreach program, and worked at UNH Law as a Campus Security Officer.

-In addition to her practice, Katie is very involved in her community, including: Board member of the New Hampshire Women’s Bar Association, where she is Chair of the Programming Committee; a Community Advisor Board member for New Hampshire Public Radio; Steering Committee Member of Concord Young Professionals Network; member of the New Hampshire Bar Association’s New Lawyers Committee; Member of the Tri-State Lawyers Defense Association; and Member of the Daniel Webster-Batchelder American Inn of Court.
-Katie was also selected to be part of the 2023 Leadership Greater Concord class.
+In addition to her practice, Katie is very involved in her community, including: Board member of the New Hampshire Women’s Bar Association, where she is Chair of the Programming Committee; a Community Advisor Board member for New Hampshire Public Radio; Steering Committee Member of Concord Young Professionals Network; member of the New Hampshire Bar Association’s Ethics Committee; Member of the Tri-State Lawyers Defense Association; and Member of the Daniel Webster-Batchelder American Inn of Court.
+Katie is also a 2023 graduate of the Leadership Greater Concord Program.

 A New Hampshire native, Katie loves camping and skiing in the White Mountains and exploring the Granite State.
 Closer to home, she’s equally passionate about her downtown Concord community and enjoys playing board games with her partner, Bryce, and spending Saturday mornings at spin class, sipping local coffee, and cuddling with her small gray cat, Totoro.